syncfusion-content/angularjs-docs/angularjs/RichTextEditor/Getting-Started.md

 ---
 layout: post
 title: Getting-Started | RichTextEditor | JavaScript | Syncfusion
-description: getting started
+description: Learn here all more about getting started legend support in Syncfusion AngularJS control, its elements, and more.
+platform: Angular
+control: Chart
 platform: AngularJS
 control: RichTextEditor Control
 documentation: ug
 keywords: ejrte, rte, js rte
 ---

-# Getting Started
+# Getting Started with AngularJS RichTextEditor

 This section helps to understand the getting started of RTE control with the step-by-step instruction.